PRCS DEPARTMENT CANCELLATIONS AND CLOSURES

 Our primary mission is to provide a variety of educational, recreational and social services that meet the needs and interests of seniors, residents with disabilities and all members of the general community.
 The numerous programs and services offered provide access to information and support as well as opportunities for participation in activities that lead to personal growth, improved health and enriching life experiences.

-Senior and Social Services Manager
+Recreation and Community Services Manager

 The Culver City Senior Center is organized by five subdivisions and works with the CCSCA, Inc. Board in order to provide: